This is the most common type of physiotherapy which involves treating injuries that are encountered in everyday life. This includes:

 The goal of treatment and rehabilitation is to return you to the sports field as quickly and as safely as possible with strategies that prevent injury recurrence.

-Pregnancy comes with a number of challenges, including pain.
+Pregnancy comes with a number of challenges, including joint and muscle pain.
 The most common areas of pain during pregnancy are:

 This can be caused for a variety of reasons including increased joint loosness (laxity) due to hormonal changes, changes in body composition as the baby grows, weakness through the deep abdominals and pelvic floor mucles, weakness around the lower back and hip muscles ect.